 Also, it's important for that person to understand that the background check is a Federal government job requirement.
 Providing information is voluntary, but if s/he chooses not to provide the required information, s/he will not meet the requirements of the job and will therefore not be considered further for employment with the Federal government.
-If s/he is already employed by the Federal government, their appointment will be terminated.
+If s/he is already employed by the Federal government, his/her appointment will be terminated.
 The courts have upheld this principle.

 - Can you tell me why the NIH Personnel Security Office is asking me for clarification of a ‘discrepancy’ regarding my birth name that appeared in my e-QIP questionnaire?

 Yes.
 The Personnel Security Office is asking you to clarify whether the name you listed on your security questionnaire is your actual full name given at birth, or if one of the other names you listed on your questionnaire (under Section 5: Other Names Used) would have been your full legal name at birth.*